HL7/fhir-consent-management/input/pagecontent/technical.md

 For more details about supporting subscriptions, including how to delete a subscription that is no longer desired, consult the [Subscriptions R5 Backport framework]({{site.data.fhir.subscriptions}}).

 #### Sharing Health Information due to Consent
-Along with the business use cases of consent management, there is also a requirement for systems to record and retrieve disclosures of when a consent was accessed to determine whether patient information could be accessed.
-To support this requirement, this guide defines an operation for recording consent disclosures and requires systems to implement searches for disclosures.
+Along with the business use cases of consent management, §OP8:consent administration services **SHALL** be able to record and retrieve disclosures of when a consent was accessed to determine whether patient information could be accessed.§  To support this requirement, this guide defines an operation for recording consent disclosures and requires systems to implement searches for disclosures.

 Disclosures are recorded as FHIR AuditEvent instances.
 These AuditEvents reflect the Consent instance that was consulted as well as the type of health information that was shared.